MrShoenel/anti-pattern-models/notebooks/srBTAW-technical-report.md

 It is important to once more recall the mechanics of this suggested
 model:

--   The reference signal is segmented into two or more intervals, each with a length  \> 0.
+-   The reference signal is segmented into one or more intervals, each with a length  \> 0.
 This segmentation is done using a given vector of *reference-boundaries*.
     -   These intervals are constant, and never changed afterwards.
 For